U.S. attorney general names special counsel for classified docs found in Biden’s garage - NewsBreak

 Those documents were, however, only recovered by the government after the FBI secured a search warrant for parts of his property amid an ongoing struggle by the National Archives to get back all of the classified documents.

 Federal authorities are investigating Trump for possible Espionage Act violations because of classified documents he took from the White House to Mar-a-Lago.
-The FBI executed a search of his residence in August, finding about 100 classified documents out of 11,000 total documents, the Justice Department said .
+The FBI executed a search of his residence in August, finding about 100 classified documents out of 11,000 total, the Justice Department said .

 The search followed Trump’s return to the National Archives of documents, including 184 with classified markings, that had been held at Mar-a-Lago after he left the White House.